Guest-Spot/api/README.md

 5. **Stripe webhook notifies system** when onboarding complete
 6. **System updates** `payoutsEnabled: true` → artist can receive payments

+> The `verified` flag is manually enabled by admins before payouts are allowed, even if the artist has completed Stripe onboarding.

 See [Stripe Connect Onboarding Guide](./docs/STRIPE_CONNECT_ONBOARDING.md) for details.

 ### Payment Flow